A seeming marriage of two recipes, namely, Sinugba and Kinilaw, Sinuglaw recipe is definitely a hit no matter what.

 It is already obvious that the recipe is a combination of two, as in the “sinug” in Sinuglaw refers to “sinugba” literally “to grill” in the Visayan languages and the “law” coming from “kinilaw” meaning “cooked raw with vinegar.”

 This Sinuglaw recipe combines the cooking process of grilled pork belly and kinilaw and all of the ingredients are combined as well.

-Simple but savoury, this dish is an explosion of flavours.
-You have a tangy and spicy taste from the Kinilaw and you have the hearty and sweet flavours of the Liempo.
+Simple but savory, this dish is an explosion of flavors.
+You have a tangy and spicy taste from the Kinilaw and you have the hearty and sweet flavors of the Liempo Estofado.

 In this post we'll cover:

 To prepare Sinuglaw is to actually prepare two recipes; one needs to marinade and grill the pork belly and leave it.
 Then next comes the preparation for the Kinilaw na Tuna.

 The ingredients for this Sinuglaw recipe include cubed fresh tuna, pork belly, vinegar, onion, cucumber, ginger, siling labuyo, and calamansi, this also includes the soy sauce for the pork belly marinade and salt and pepper.